Catulle Mendès: Personal life

+In 1869, Mendès met the composer Augusta Holmès.
+Holmès and Mendès later lived together and had three daughters and possibly two sons.
+The couple's daughters are the subject of the 1888 painting "The Daughters of Catulle Mendès" by Pierre-Auguste Renoir.
+By 1885, Holmès and Mendès had separated and the children remained in his care.
+The couple's youngest daughter, Helyonne, married Henri Barbusse in 1898.

-The couple parted in 1886, and he later married the poet Jeanne Mette, who was to be his last companion.
+Mendès later married the poet Jeanne Mette, who was to be his last companion.

 Relations and interactions with contemporaries

 As a central figure in 19th-century French literature, Catulle Mendès garnered a wide network of relationships with the major artists and thinkers of his time.
 His involvement in overlapping literary movements put him in the middle of aesthetic and ideological innovation.
 Some of these connections were defined by admiration and collaboration, while others were marked with tension.